jaimejim/jaimejim.github.io/drafts/draft-iab-iotsi-workshop-02.md

 # Translation {#section-5}

 One of the targets of interoperability is to create translators between the data models.
-There are analogies with gateways back in 1985 when they were used to translate between network protocols, eventually IP took over providing interoperability, however we lost some of the features provided by those other protocols.
-The creation of an equivalent "hub/s" that offer translation between the different data models or data semantics seems one of the ways forward.
-Some lose of expressiveness due to the translation between models seems also unavoidable.
+There are analogies with gateways back in the eighties when they were used to translate between network protocols, eventually IP took over providing interoperability, however we lost some of the features provided by those other protocols.
+The creation of equivalent "hub/s" that offer translation between the different data models or data semantics seems one of the ways forward.
+Some loss of expressiveness due to the translation between models seems also unavoidable.

 When it comes to translation two different distinctions appear: